oconnor663/applied_crypto_2021_fall/sha256/readme.md

 in Problem&nbsp;13.
 Your output for this problem should be the resulting hash, encoded as hex.

+The input for the `"original_hash"` given in `example_input.json` was `elephant jaguar vulture octopus butterfly`.
+You don't need to know that to extend it, but if you like, you can check your result by hand and confirm that it is indeed a valid extension of that original string.

 **Input:** an object with three fields, `"original_hash"`, `"original_len"`, and `"chosen_suffix"`

 **Output:** the length-extended hash, encoded as hex

-The `"original_hash"` in the example input came from the following string:
-`elephant jaguar vulture octopus butterfly`.
-You don't need to know that to extend it, but if you like, you can check by hand that the example output is valid.

 <a href="https://youtu.be/Vy7RaQUmOzE?t=201">
   <img alt="he is the one" src="./matrix.jpg" width="400px">